saviovettoor/DevOps_challange/docker_image/README.md

 Dockerfile Instructions
 ------------------------
 FROM nginx:latest 						- Setting Base image  as nginx:latest
-LABEL <maintainer>=Savio Mathew 		- Adds metadata to an image EXPOSE 80 433 							- Informs Docker that the container listens on the network ports 80 and 443 at runtime.
+LABEL <maintainer>=SavioMathew 		- Adds metadata to an image EXPOSE 80 433 							- Informs Docker that the container listens on the network ports 80 and 443 at runtime.
 COPY index.html /usr/share/nginx/html 	- Copy index.html to /usr/share/nginx/html
 CMD ["nginx", "-g", "daemon off;"] 		-  Provides a default for an executing container.